 SU_B_02

-[r] Hello, Mr. Barry!
-I am glad that you are here.
-I have to thank you.
-I welcome you and am glad that you are here.
+[r] Hello, Lord [name]!
+I am happy that you are there.
+I have to thank.
+I welcome you and I am happy that you are there.

 [i] Thank you.

 [r] My name is [name].
 I was born in Dalaba.
 Dalaba is a prefecture in Guinea.
-And I also grew up in Dalaba with my family, my mother, my father, my stepmother and my brothers.
-We all lived together then.
+And I grew up with my family in Dalaba, with my mother, my father, my stepmother and my brothers.
+We all lived together at the time.
 We all lived under one roof.

 [i] Okay.
 We are currently in Bochum.